PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 # COMMON NODE PROPERTIES  @IDX@ device-param

-These are common properties for nodes.
+The properties listed in \ref client_conf__stream_properties "Stream properties" apply also to sink or source nodes corresponding to real or virtual devices.

+In addition:

-@PAR@ device-property  priority.driver
+@PAR@ device-param  priority.driver
 \parblock
 The priority of choosing this device as the driver in the graph.
 The driver is selected from all linked devices by selecting the device with the highest priority.

 Normally, the session manager assigns higher priority to sources so that they become the driver in the graph.
 The reason for this is that adaptive resampling should be done on the sinks rather than the source to avoid signal distortion when capturing audio.
 \endparblock

-@PAR@ device-property  priority.session
+@PAR@ device-param  priority.session
 The priority for selecting this device as the default device.

-@PAR@ device-property  clock.name
+@PAR@ device-param  clock.name
 \parblock
 The name of the clock.
 This name is auto generated from the card index and stream direction.
 Devices with the same clock name will not use a resampler to align the clocks.
 This can be used to link devices together with a shared word clock.